melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 The data is longitudinal, and therefore I used the 'kml3d' package in R to create trajectories.
 The kml3d package is "an implementation of k-means specifically designed to cluster joint trajectories (longitudinal data on several variable-trajectories)".
 Further details about the package can be found [here](https://cran.r-project.org/web/packages/kml3d/kml3d.pdf).

-It was pre-determined that the number of clusters should be 4.
 Prior to clustering, we wanted to establish a "non-exposed" group.
 Therefore, those who did not drink or smoke throughout their pregnancy were considered non-exposed and were not included in the clustering.
 13 is the cut off score for the fedinburgh depression variable, and for 40 the state and trait anxiety variables.
 Those below the cut off are non-exposed (i.e not depressed).
 There are 154 subjects who are missing at least one mood variable (either state anxiety, trait anxiety, or fedinburgh).
 Those subjects were removed from clustering.
 I included sample code for both the clusters and the visualization of variables per cluster.

 ```r
 # Clustering